 Introduced in Japan in 1997 and released worldwide in 2001, the Prius paved the road for hybrid vehicles as we know them.
 Available in both FWD and AWD and putting out 121 horsepower, it has a fantastic EPA fuel economy estimate of 52-58mpg in the city and 48-53 mpg on the highway, depending on the trim.
 The main drawback with the Prius is its overall drive: it may be a little boring for some.
 If you’re looking for a sporty vehicle the Prius may not be the number one pick for you, but if you’re looking for a gas-saving, green vehicle that is not only reliable and practical but comfortable to boot, the Prius is an excellent choice for you.
 Check ‘em out.

 If fuel economy and going green is your thing, but you aren’t seeing the perfect hybrid or electric car on this list, take a look at all of our hybrid and electric vehicles right here.
-And always remember to run a vehicle history report through ClearVin.com before bidding on any lot!
+And always remember to get a ClearVIN VIN Check Report before bidding on any lot!
+Revealing vehicle specs by VIN can uncover important information about a car’s ownership history, such as how many previous owners it has had and whether it has ever been used as a rental or fleet vehicle.